maforn/microPandOS/README.md

 ---
 ### The Virtual Memory Manager
-All-access to memory above the TLB floor address defined in the [config](config_machine.json) file will be managed by the TLB as virtual memory.
+All access to memory above the TLB floor address defined in the [config](config_machine.json) file will be managed by the TLB as virtual memory.
 In the [virtual memory](/phase3/vmSupport.c) file we define the swap area and the swap table, as well as the TLB Exception Handler.

 #### The TLB Exception Handler
 When an exception of type `PGFAULTEXCEPT` is raised by a user-process, the pass up or die of Phase 2 will load the context and set the user-process in kernel mode with the code of this function.
 This function will obtain the pointer to the Current Process’s Support Structure by requesting it to the SSI, gain mutual exclusion over the Swap Pool table, and pick a frame from the swap pool.
 If the frame is already occupied it will write back to the corresponding flash device the new value and set the page in the table as invalid.
 Then it will write the new content of the new requested page from the flash drive and update both the TLB and the process page table.
 Finally, it will release the mutex and load back the process to the previous state.

 ---
 ### The Support Level General Exception Handler
-When an exception of type `GENERALEXCEPT` is raised by a user-process, the passup or die of Phase 2 will passup the exception to the [general exception](/phase3/sysSupport.c) handler.
+When an exception of type `GENERALEXCEPT` is raised by a user-process, the passup or die of Phase 2 will pass up the exception to the [general exception](/phase3/sysSupport.c) handler.
 The entry function will check the cause of the exception and either call the syscall wrapper or the trap handler.

 #### The SYSCALL Exception Handler
 Any syscall called in user mode will be intercepted and passed to this function that will act as a wrapper and send and receive the messages, after setting up the correct addresses and payloads.
-After finishing the program counter will be increased and the state of the user-process will be loaded back on.
+After finishing, the program counter will be increased and the state of the user-process will be loaded back on.

 #### The Program Trap Exception Handler
 Any program trap that is not directly handled by the kernel or by the other structures of Phase 3 will cause the process to terminate, thus the handler will send a message to the corresponding SST asking to be terminated.